plasticbraindotcom/TheRealm/README.md

 Once that is executed it will install your specified frameworks and plop the project into a workspace.
 From this point on you'll need to do your work in the *fileName.xcworkspace*.
-You can desregaurd the *fileName.xcodeproj*.
+You can disregard the *fileName.xcodeproj*.
 It's a good idea to build the project just to make sure that everthing is running properly and Xcode is recognizing the newly installed frameworks.